PriestSexist/java-explore-with-me/README.md

 The app consists of two docker microservises: main API and statistics service.
 The main API is divided into three parts: public, for authentificated users and andministrator endpoints. statistics service is divided into three micromodule:
 - main API
--     |micromodule public
+-     |public part
--     |micromodule authentificated users
+-     |authentificated users part
--     |micromodule andministrator
+-     |andministrator endpoints part
 - statistics service:
 -     |micromodule Client
 -     |micromodule Dto